 The life cycle of a product or system encompasses its entire value chain, from the extraction of the necessary raw materials and manufacturing over distribution and use up to end-of-life recycling or disposal of the product or its components.
 It includes all the processes that are involved in these life cycle stages to that allow the system to function.
 By considering the whole life cycle, we reduce the risk of overlooking important environmental impacts stemming from specific parts of the value chain.
 Taking the example of private vehicles, the environmental hotspot for climate change impacts, meaning the location in the life cycle where the climate change impacts are the greatest, is typically the manufacturing stage for battery electric vehicles (BEV) if it is assumed that the electricity grid mix that it will use in the future will rely increasingly on renewable technologies, such as wind power [2].
-Therefore, if one only considers the operation of the BEVs (= use stage), one may consider BEVs to be nearly climate-neutral, while in fact they are still associated with greenhouse gas emissions in other parts of their value chains, such as raw materials extraction, production and disposal.2 A full life cycle approach prevents such narrow sightedness and gives the full picture regarding the car's environmental performance.
+Therefore, if one only considers the operation of the BEVs (= use stage), one may consider BEVs to be nearly climate-neutral, while in fact they are still associated with greenhouse gas emissions in other parts of their value chains, such as raw maFigure 1.
+Life cycle of transport system, with interacting life cycles of transport infrastructure and fuels (electricity in the case of BEVs), illustrating the life cycle stages of them both, from extraction of resources to their respective end of life (adapted from 5). terials extraction, production and disposal.
+A full life cycle approach prevents such narrow sightedness and gives the full picture regarding the car's environmental performance.
 Likewise, in comparative studies aiming to support policies or decisions, such as assessing different car component alternatives for improved design or performance, only evaluating a limited part of the system's life cycle can lead to a solution being adopted that decreases the environmental impacts in the life cycle stage(s) that are taken into account while inadvertently increasing them in other parts of the life cycle.
 This is called burden-shifting from one life cycle stage to another, and may increase the overall impacts of the product over its entire life cycle.
 For example, making the car body lighter by using lightweight materials like aluminium or fibre-reinforced polymers instead of steel decreases fuel consumption during the use stage (due to the lower vehicle weight).
-However it might increase the environmental impacts during manufacturing due to the much greater amounts of energy used in the production of aluminium or fibre-reinforced composites compared with steel production.3 In addition, in the case of the latter, it makes material recycling at the end of the vehicle's life very inefficient [3;4].
+However it might increase the environmental impacts during manufacturing due to the much greater amounts of energy used in the production of aluminium or fibre-reinforced composites compared with steel production.
+In addition, in the case of the latter, it makes material recycling at the end of the vehicle's life very inefficient [3;4].